 750 Years Predigerkirche Basel

-This order lived according to the vow of poverty, and most members were well educated.
+This order lived according to the vow of poverty.
+Most members were well educated.
 They focused on preaching and proclaiming the word of God, hence the name ordo praedicatorum, Order of Preachers.

 They were open to new cultural developments, and the Predigerkirche in Basel was one of the first on the Upper Rhine to introduce the Gothic style.

-This council was of significant influence on the development of humanism on the Upper Rhine and the economic development of Basel, among others the paper-, printing- and publishing industry.
+This council was of significant influence on the development of humanism on the Upper Rhine and the economic development of Basel, among others for the development of the paper-, printing- and publishing industry.
 Basel also owes its university (1460) to this Council.

 The Dominican sisters were located on the other side of the Rhine (Kleinbasel) in the monastery Klein Klingental.
 Both monasteries were confiscated by the city in 1525-1529.
 (Source and further information: www.ckk-bs.ch).